quadsurf/mongodb-bookstore/readme.md

 ## Install MongoDB (if you need to)
 - `brew update`
 - `brew install mongodb`

+## Run the mongo console

-- type 'mongod' to enter the MongoDB console.
+If you loaded Mongo with launchctl, just type `mongo` to enter the terminal.

+If you did not load Mongo with launchctl, type `mongod`.

 You will need to be in the mongoDB console to complete this exercise.

 ## Create Database
 Useful commands: